Austin Bodden Sr.: Fifty Five Years of Commitment

 Passing Down a Craft

-Over the years, Austin has mentored dozens of MECO employees in the art of welding, including his son, who has worked for MECO for two decades.
+Over the years, Austin has mentored dozens of MECO employees in the art of welding, including his son, who has worked for MECO for over two decades.
 Teaching others is one of his greatest passions.
 You’ll often find Austin on the manufacturing floor after hours, helping the new guys.

 “Sometimes I can’t teach the things I know.
 The guys just have to do it to figure it out.
 So, I’ll take them by the hand and walk them through the technique.
 It takes time and patience, but it helps them learn,” he explains.